jakobhaervig/openfoam-dockerfiles/README.md

 Instead of starting a Docker container with the command in [3.
 Run the Docker container](#3-run-the-docker-container), we can save an alias for that command.
 With an alias saved we can simply type ```of``` (short for OpenFOAM) in a Powershell (Windows) or a terminal (macOS or Linux) to start the Docker container.

 ### **Windows operating system**
-*4a)* Open a Powershell with *Administrator Rights* and enter the follwing commands (copy/paste the code from each step into the Power Shell and hit enter).
+*4a)* Open a Powershell with *Administrator Rights* and enter the follwing commands (copy/paste the code from each step into the Power Shell (use GitHub's copy buttom) and hit enter).

 *4b)* Allow scripts to be run (Hit *A* for Yes to All):
 ```shell